-Aeon has promoted installation of "balloon shelters" large tents for use in emergency evacuations-since 2004 to be ready in the event of an earthquake or other major natural disaster.
+Aeon has promoted installation of "balloon shelters"-large tents for use in emergency evacuations-since 2004 to be ready in the event of an earthquake or other major natural disaster.
 The tents have been placed at a total of 29 locations, primarily shopping centers around the country (as of the end of February 2016).
-The tents are lightweight and easy to carry, so those stored Aballoon shelter disasters.
+The tents are lightweight and easy to carry, so those stored close by can be brought to locations affected by disasters.

-Balloon shelters can be easily inflated with close by can be brought a special blower and be ready for use in to locations affected by around 40 minutes.
-They come two to a set and one set has room for around 100
+A balloon shelter Balloon shelters can be easily inflated with a special blower and be ready for use in around 40 minutes.
+They come two to a set and one set has room for around 100 people to lie down.